-All operators (with some exceptions) require an Operator’s Licence to be able to operate HGV and PSV vehicles.
+All operators (with some exceptions) require an Operator’s Licence to be able to operate large goods and passenger carrying vehicles.

 Is it a form-filling exercise?

-The operating licence regime is an important regulatory framework that protects us all.
-Hence the application process is quite in-depth and likely to take [6-8 weeks] from start to finish.
+The operator licence regime is an important regulatory framework that protects us all.
+Hence the application process is quite in-depth and likely to take 6-8 weeks from start to finish.
 If any information is missing, a delay – of at least 2 weeks, but more likely longer – is likely to occur as the application cannot be properly considered.
 It is much more than a form-filling exercise and our team has thousands of first-hand experiences in dealing with the Office of the Traffic Commissioner, the Central Licensing Unit and the VOL online licensing system.

 What kind of things does the application contain?